CedarvilleAsee/Columbot2017/README.md

   accept the pull request.
 For most things in this project, I expect there won't be very much discussion, because we will probably discuss things prior to starting work on them.

+There is one matter that you must keep track of.
+After you have forked, your repository won't keep up to date as the main repository moves along.
+To periodically make it the same, you need to **merge** the central repo with your own.
+To do so, go to your local repo's directory and add the central repo as an *upstream* repository:

+    git remote add upstream https://github.com/CedarvilleAsee/Columbot2017

+Typing

+    git remote -v

+will show you all your remote repositories, but you don't need to worry much about that.
+After you have done this, you can merge the upstream repository with your own by running:

+    git fetch upstream

+If all has gone well, you should be up to date on your local repository.
+You must push your changes in order to be up to date on your github fork.

+## If you get stuck

+Note that I have not gone extremely in depth, whatever it may seem.
+Git is a little complicated at first, but experience will make you better at it.
+You should definitely try to get good at using git; if you ever get involved with a team programming project in the future, you'll very likely have to use it again.
+It's good practice to use git even for personal projects as well.
+[https://git-scm.com/book/en/v2](The Git Book) is a great resource for learning how to use git.
+There are a lot of other features that git provides, but we will probably not need them for our purposes.

+Remember that you can always come to me for help if you don't know what to do, or you get stuck on something. fs